Real $C$-, $G$-structures and sign-coherence of cluster algebras: Conjectures for real -, -matrices

 \subsection{Totally sign-coherence conjecture}

 First conjecture is for the sign-coherence.
 Recall that ${\bf SC}$ means the set of all skew-symmetrizable matrices such that they satisfy the sign-coherent property, which means that all corresponding $C$-, $G$-matrices are sign-coherent.
 When we discuss a given exchange matrix $B$ and the corresponding $C$-, $G$-pattern ${\bf C}(B)$ and ${\bf G}(B)$, we sometimes want to suppose that other matrices related to $B$ also belong to ${\bf SC}$.
 Here, we define a class of exchange matrices under this assumption.
-This conjecture has essentially appeared in \cite{Rea14}, and this is an important assumption to consider changing the initial exchange matrix in the same mutation-equivalent class. \begin{conjecture}[{cf. \cite[Def.~8.2]{Rea14}} Totally sign-coherence conjecture] If $B \in \mathrm{M}_{n}(\mathbb{R})$ satisfies the sign-coherent property, then all mutation-equivalent matrices $B' \in {\bf B}(B)$ also satisfy the sign-coherent property. \end{conjecture} \begin{remark} In \cite{Rea14}, this conjecture was given as the condition (c) in Proposition~\ref{prop: equivalency of sign-coherent class} and this is called the {\em standard hypotheses}.
-Although these two conditions are equivalent under one assumption, we choose the statement as in Conjecture~\ref{conj: standard hypothesis} because this form can be stated in one $B$-pattern.
-(For the other forms in Proposition~\ref{prop: equivalency of sign-coherent class}, we need to consider other $B$-patterns such as ${\bf B}(B^{\top})$ and ${\bf B}(-B)$.) \end{remark} For each skew-symmetrizable matrix $B \in \mathrm{M}_{n}(\mathbb{R})$, we refer this conjecture as the {\em standard hypothesis} on $B$.
-In \cite{GHKK18}, this conjecture was solved for the integer case by the method of scattering diagram.
+This conjecture has essentially appeared in \cite{Rea14}, and this is an important assumption to consider changing the initial exchange matrix in the same mutation-equivalent class. \begin{conjecture}[{cf. \cite[Def.~8.2]{Rea14}} Totally sign-coherence conjecture] If $B \in \mathrm{M}_{n}(\mathbb{R})$ satisfies the sign-coherent property, then all mutation-equivalent matrices $B' \in {\bf B}(B)$ also satisfy the sign-coherent property. \end{conjecture} \begin{remark} In \cite{Rea14}, this conjecture was given as the condition $(c)$ in \Cref{cor: equivalency of sign-coherent class} and this is called the {\em standard hypotheses}.
+Although these two conditions are equivalent under one assumption, we choose the statement as in Conjecture~\ref{conj: standard hypothesis} because this form can be stated in one single $B$-pattern.
+(For the other forms in \Cref{cor: equivalency of sign-coherent class}, we need to consider other $B$-patterns such as ${\bf B}(B^{\top})$ and ${\bf B}(-B)$.) \end{remark}